-Budgeting is a financial plan that is prepared annually and identifies desired objectives and goals for individuals and an important component of financial success for any business.
+Budgeting is a financial plan prepared annually and identifies desired objectives and goals for individuals and is an essential component of financial success for any business.

 Although an accountant can provide the necessary assistance, it’s important that you are familiar with the process.
 The preparation of a cash flow budget requires that you consider cash in (receipts) and cash out (outflows)